Amani5576/Spectral_index_analysis/README.md

 Plots the spectral index using the provided frequency and error data.\
 Input: Fr (array) - Frequencies, Fl (array) - Flux values, Err (array) - Error values, and other optional parameters for customizing the plot. \
 Output: Displays a plot of the spectral index, with various customization options.

+NOTE: Check "requirements.txt" file in case of any compatibility issues